sambergo/badugi/README.md

 ./train_ai.py
 ```

-Swapping cards and betting -skills are trained separately.
+"Swapping cards" and "betting" -skills evolve separately.
 Swapping cards without betting at all first by running `init_ai`.
-Then `train_bet` and `train_swap` can be run to evolve AI further.
+Then AI can evolve further by running `train_bet` and `train_swap`.

 [NEAT-Python](https://neat-python.readthedocs.io/en/latest/) creates population of 50 units who play against each other for 100 hands.
-Best ones are used to breed the next generation and this goes on for 40 generations.
+The best ones are used to breed the next generation and this goes on for 40 generations.

 Variables to vary in `train_ai.py`: